6 Tips to Avoid Gay Relationship Breakdown

-Time and time again in my clinical practice, I am coming across clients who report gay relationship breakdown because of problems in communication related to social media and the web 2.0.
+Time and time again in my clinical practice, I’m coming across clients who report gay relationship breakdown because of problems in their communication on social media.

-Web 2.0 refers to the new era of the internet where we have moved from static websites that people visit to an interactive social web where people form online communities and share information and resources.
+The internet has moved from static websites that people visit towards an interactive social web where people form online communities and share information and resources.
 These include Facebook, Twitter and other social media websites.

 It seems that gay relationships sometimes begin and end via the 160 characters of a text message or tweet.
 Jealousy, anger, hurt and resentment are easily evoked in relationships facilitated by social media and the internet.